 Things to do nearby The Screes

-Stretching 12 miles from Wasdale Head at the top of the valley down to the village of Gosforth, this is a place that has hardly changed for centuries.
-Colonised by Norse farmers in the 9th and 10th centuries, the valley bottom is a patchwork of fields from the time of the Vikings, leading up to the lake and magnificent mountains rearing up to the sky.
-St Olaf's England's smallest church set amongst a small wood of yew trees.
+The valley stretches for 12 miles from Wasdale Head down to the village of Gosforth.
+The fertile area at the valley bottom is a patchwork of fields which has scarcely changed since the 9th century when Norse farmers colonised the area.
+This then leads to the crystal clear lake and magnificent mountains rearing skyward from it.
+St Olaf's, England's smallest church, is set amongst a small wood of yew trees.
 The roof beams are said to have come from Viking ships.
 The churchyard holds the graves of many climbers who died on the fells.

-The valley offers unrivalled opportunities for walking with the mightiest Lakeland peaks, the Scafells rearing up from the valley's floor being an obvious choice for the energetic and well prepared rambler.
-There are also many smaller fells with extremely rewarding views, in fact right beside the cottage is the path that leads up Middle Fell, Buckbarrow and Seatallan.
+Wasdale offers unrivalled opportunities for walking with the mightiest Lakeland peaks, the Scafells rearing up from the valley's floor being an obvious choice for the energetic and well prepared rambler.
 Don't be intimidated by the high mountains of the valley.
-There are plenty of less demanding options, Wastwater's shore is just a gentle half mile potter down the road while the village of Nether Wasdale is a pleasant woodland walk.
+There are plenty of less demanding options too for example the pleasant woodland walks around the village of Nether Wasdale and at the bottom of the lake.

-The cottage is named after the famous Wastwater Screes which appear to climb straight out of Wastwater's depths, rising to a height of almost 200ft and more than 200ft underneath the water.
-This immense wall of crags and shattered rock runs the length of the lake and is a sight to behold from the opposite shores of the lake.
-Indeed visitors to the cottage can admire the stunning view from the bedroom windows.
+The famous Wastwater Screes appear to climb straight out of Wastwater's depths, rising to a height of almost 200ft.
+This immense wall of crags and shattered rock runs the length of the lake and is a sight to behold from the opposite shores of the lake especially at Sunset.
 For the sure-footed, there is a path directly beneath the Screes, crossing a tricky boulder field.

 The valley is the birthplace of Cumbrian rock climbing with great Lakeland pioneers such as the Abraham brothers making the most of the mighty crags of the valley.
 These days climbers flock to the great walls of Scafell and Great Gable.
-Indeed if you sit outside in the shared garden on a sunny evening you're likely to see climbers on the crags of Buckbarrow, one of the fells behind the house.
 The Barn Door shop at Wasdale Head is a highly reliable source of information for routes and sells an inordinate amount of equipment.

 There are also plenty of options for visitors to enjoy outside of the valley.
 Muncaster Castle makes a great day out, it sits high above the estuary where the river Esk meets the Irish Sea at Ravenglass and has a well-deserved reputation as one of Cumbria’s most popular attractions.
-The Castle makes a great rainy day visit where you can learn more about its colourful history.
-The original foundations of the building itself date back as far as 79AD - construction of the castle that you see today was started in 1258.
+The 13th Century Castle makes a great rainy day visit where you can learn more about its colourful history.
 As you can imagine with a castle in such an incredible position on the very edges of the country, it is steeped in history, with tales of kings and queens of murder and intrigue and ghostly presences everywhere!
 The grounds at Muncaster are just as much of a delight as you can watch stunning bird of prey displays, explore a meadow vole maze, enjoy the play-park, café and shop as well as seeing the most stunning displays of bluebells and rhododendrons when in season.

-As summer draws to its close Wasdale and Eskdale both play host to agricultural shows.
-The Eskdale Show takes place on the last weekend of September.
-This is a famous Lakeland agricultural show of Herdwick Sheep which are bred and reared on the surrounding fells by local farmers.
-The show also has competition classes for hound dogs, terriers, sheep dogs, poultry and shepherds crooks.
-There are also stalls full of Cumbrian goods, sporting events for children, fell racing, Cumberland and Westmorland wrestling events and hound trailing.
-It’s an excellent window into local farming life and a great day out.
-The Wasdale Head Show and Shepherds Meet takes place in early October is a great opportunity to mingle with the locals in stunning surroundings.
+The Wasdale Head Show and Shepherds Meet, which takes place in early October, is a great opportunity to mingle with the locals in stunning surroundings.
 Watch the fell runners making light work of the incredibly steep climb up Kirk Fell, sample the local ale and food stalls and browse the crafts.
-You can also see vintage machinery, watch the serious business of herdwick judging and shows.
+You can also see vintage machinery and watch the serious business of Herdwick sheep judging.